orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/setup_in_advance.md

    make a new one instead and **remember to cancel the queued inAdvance setup**!

 These principles are general and apply to custom and native HTML elements alike.
+By setting up elements *in advance*, an app can increase its performance at a later critical moment tasks relating to UI interaction is taxing the browser's resources hard.

 ## Reference
  * MDN requestIdleCallback()